mmondics/aiops-z/README.md

 In this tutorial, you will walk become familiar with IBM's three strategic AIOps solutions - Instana, Turbonomic, and IBM Cloud Pak for AIOps - and the capabilities they have to monitor and manage IBM Z applications and infrastructure.

-## AIOps Overview

-*IBM Cloud Pak for AIOps* (CP4AIOps) integrates **infrastructure and operations management** into a single coherent structure across business applications, virtualized servers, network devices and protocols, and security and storage devices.
-CP4AIOps enables CIOs, site reliability engineers (SREs) and IT Operators by uncovering hidden insights from multiple sources of data (like logs, metrics, and events).
-It delivers those insights directly in to the tools that teams work with (like Slack, Microsoft Teams, and ServiceNow) in near real-time, and also presents them in a web-based user interface.

-The core functions of IBM Cloud Pak for AIOps can be categorized into five capabilities: *event management, incident detection and resolution, entity extraction, and insight delivery*.
-These capabilities are supported by a network of connections that gather data.
-It also offers all facets of the AIOps lifecycle from model training to execution.

-One optional add-on is **Infrastructure Automation**.
-This Infrastructure automation component consists of the following components, which previously were available with IBM Cloud Pak for Multicloud Management:

- - **Infrastructure management**, previously called IBM Red Hat CloudForms.
- - **Managed services**, previously called Terraform & Service Automation or IBM Cloud Automation Manager.

-*Infrastructure management* delivers the insight, control, and automation enterprises need to address the challenges of managing virtual environments, which are far more complex than physical ones.
-This technology enables enterprises with existing virtual infrastructures to improve visibility and control, and those just starting virtualization deployments to build and operate a well-managed virtual infrastructure.

-*Managed services* provide you with the capability to automate provisioning of infrastructure and virtual machine applications across multiple cloud environments with optional workflow orchestration.

-Infrastructure Automation is the one component of IBM Cloud Pak for AIOps that is supported to run on OpenShift on IBM Z. The base CP4AIOps platform runs on x86 only.

-For more information, see the [IBM Cloud Pak for AIOps Architecture page](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-aiops/4.2.1?topic=overview-architecture)

-This tutorial focuses on the base component of CP4AIOps - Infrastructure automation is not covered.

 ## Environment Overview

 ![aiops-arch](aiops-arch-AIOps-workshop.drawio.png)